soney/ProgramsInformationPeople/_sources/Iteration/TheAccumulatorPattern.rst

     What would happen if we indented the print accum statement?
 Not sure?
 Make a prediction, then try it and find out.

+We can use the accumulation pattern is count the number of something or to sum up a total.
+The above examples only covered how to get the sum for a list, but we can also count how many items are in it if we wanted to.

+.. activecode:: iter_accum3

+   nums = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+   count = 0
+   for w in nums:
+       count = count + 1
+   print(count)

+In this example we don't make use of ``w`` even though the iterator variable is a necessary part of constructing a for loop.
+Instead of adding the value of ``w`` to ``count`` we add a 1 to it, because we're incrementing the value of count when we iterate each time through the loop.
+Though in this scenario we could have used the ``len`` function, there are other cases later on where len won't be useful but we still need to count.

 **Check your understanding**